OdooBulgaria/pls/README.md

 - Make sure that there is one employee made for the admin user too otherwise there will lot places where the admin will not be able to override
 - Set the attendance cron job timer.
 During the installation set randomly
 - To take project attendance or use attendance functionality it's state should be 'wip'
+- Make Sure that Admin gets the corporate account otherwise the cron jobs will not work
+- easy_install pytz

 ## To set up the users and accesses